 Data bits -- magnetic states representing on and off -- are recorded to a particulate medium bonded to a substrate of Mylar plastic.
-Improvements in track-following technology and giant magnetoresistive read/write heads have increased the number of tracks that can be recorded on a tape.
+Improvements in track-following technology and giant magnetoresistive read/write heads increased the number of tracks that can be recorded on a tape.

 Top vendors and types of tape

 For example, the IBM 3592 Jaguar series tape system leverages its TS1150 drive and claims an uncompressed storage capacity of up to 10 TB.
-Oracle, which bought Sun Microsystems and StorageTek tape, has been building on a tape technology line called T10000 since 2010, offering a T10000D drive and cartridge with a native, noncompressed capacity of 8.5 TB.
+Oracle, which bought Sun Microsystems and StorageTek, has been building on a tape technology line called T10000 since 2010, offering a T10000D drive and cartridge with a native, noncompressed capacity of 8.5 TB.

 Magnetic tape vs. disk vs. cloud storage

-Disk surpassed tape as a preferred backup media in the late 1990s.
+Disk surpassed tape as a preferred backup storage media in the late 1990s.
 Recent innovations in the tape world, including IBM's Linear Tape File System (LTFS), have made it easier to access data on tape.
 Files and objects can be copied directly to a tape repository running LTFS technology, so they retain their native structure and metadata.

 In contrast to disk, where access times are measured in milliseconds, tape access times can be seconds or minutes long.
-As a result, serial access can be good -- streaming speed for LTO-7 is approximately 300 megabytes per second (MBps) -- but timely random access is almost impossible to achieve.
+As a result, serial access may be good -- streaming speed for LTO-7 is approximately 300 megabytes per second (MBps) -- but timely random access is almost impossible to achieve.

 Cloud providers have embraced tape for long-term data retention.
 For example, Amazon Glacier has a strong tape component.
-And Google has incorporated tape for disaster recovery -- when Gmail went down for three days in 2011, the company rescued the system using tape backup.
+Google has also incorporated tape for disaster recovery -- when Gmail went down for three days in 2011, the company rescued the system using tape backup.

 Magnetic tape storage best practices